yonas-fsaha/Tic-Tac-Toe-game-with-js/README.md

 ## Usage of the project

 1. Open the `index.html` file in your preferred web browser.
-2. The Tic-Tac-Toe game will be displayed on the screen, showing a 3x3
+2. The Tic-Tac-Toe game will be displayed on the screen, showing